MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 \* While TCP 1433 is the standard port for the default instance of the Database Engine, if you create a named instance on a standalone SQL Server or have deployed a SQL Always On Availability Group, a custom port will be defined and should be documented for reference so that you properly configure your firewalls and enter this information during setup.

-For a more detailed overview of the firewall requirements for SQL Server, please see [Configure the Windows Firewall to Allow SQL Server Access](https://msdn.microsoft.com/library/cc646023.aspx).
+For a more detailed overview of the firewall requirements for SQL Server, see [Configure the Windows Firewall to Allow SQL Server Access](https://msdn.microsoft.com/library/cc646023.aspx).

 ## Capacity and storage considerations